Lessons Learned From The Iowa Caucuses, And Danger Signs Ahead

 Iowa caucuses are different from primaries and general elections because they're conducted by party officials, not by people who run elections as a full-time job.

 But that left a serious gap.
 Iowa Secretary of State Paul Pate issued a release making clear that his office had "'no official role in the Iowa Caucuses."
-Federal authorities were in contact throughout the evening with party officials, checking to make sure there were no signs of a cyber attack.
+Federal authorities were in contact throughout the evening with party officials, checking to make sure there were no signs of a cyberattack.

 But they deferred to the Iowa Democratic Party to tell the public what was going on.
-Department of Homeland Security officials also say they offered to test the new smartphone app for security flaws in advance of the caucuses, but that the Iowa Democratic party declined.
+Department of Homeland Security officials also say they offered to test the new smartphone app for security flaws in advance of the caucuses, but that the Iowa Democratic Party declined.

 "Was it satisfying?
 No. Was it frustrating?
 Yes," says Christopher Krebs, who runs the DHS cybersecurity agency that works on election security.
 But Krebs called the Iowa meltdown a "teachable moment," a stark reminder to those running elections that they need to be prepared for every contingency.

-"Do you have your plan?" says Krebs.
+"Do you have your plan?" asks Krebs.
 "If something goes wrong do you know who you're going to call, what you're going to say to the political parties, what you're going to say to the press, what you are going to say to the voting public?"

 Krebs says one good lesson learned from the Iowa incident is that having a paper record of votes — which the caucuses did — is key.
-If something happens to the technology, he says, those paper ballots are available to count and audit, and to reassure the public that the results are accurate.
+If something happens to the technology, he says, those paper ballots are available to count and audit and to reassure the public that the results are accurate.